Magnitude 6.3 earthquake rattles south-central Alaska

 A much stronger quake measured at a magnitude 6.9 struck Fox Island in the Aleutians chain, about 950 miles southwest of Anchorage, but was of little consequence.

-(Reporting by Steve Quinn from Juneau, Alaska; Writing and additional reporting by Steve Gorman in Los Angeles)
+(Reporting by Steve Quinn from Juneau, Alaska, Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Himani Sarkar)